Canon SX60 vs Panasonic GF3

 It is notable that the SX60 has a hotshoe, while the GF3 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SX60 and the GF3 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the GF3 have been discontinued, but can regularly be found used on ebay.
 The GF3 was replaced by the Panasonic GF5, while the SX60 was followed by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX60 and GF3 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Panasonic GF3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX60 and the Panasonic GF3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.